 In JavaScript, arrays allow duplicating elements and don’t guarantee the uniqueness of their elements.

-However, in many cases, we need to push an element into an array just if it didn’t exist beforehand and ignore the process if it already existed.
+However, in many cases, we need to push an element into an array only if it didn’t exist beforehand and ignore the process if it already exists.

 So, how can we achieve this goal?
-I think while you landed on this page, you need a quick solution without much stuffing.
+I think that once you land on this page, you need a quick solution without much stuffing.

 So, without further ado, let’s introduce the easiest and the more practical methods.